How to Calculate Your Net Worth: 3 Steps + Free Tools

 DIY with Google Sheets

-The cheapest way is to build your own spreadsheet.
-Create a few tabs:
+The cheapest option is just to build your own.
+A few tabs is usually enough:

 • Asset inventory (bank accounts, stocks, property)